kacpermajkowski/random-pwd-gen/README.md

 5. **License**

    This project is open-source and available under the MIT License.
-Contributions and suggestions are welcome!